FelixLabelle/felixlabelle.github.io/_posts/2024-4-28-nudge_active_learning.md

 3. The model used was a low-depth (1) decision tree.
 It's rather simple and likely implements something similar to thresholding.
 Not sure if this played a role, I need to do more experiments.
 4. Binary vs multi-class.
 While there are ways to generalize this (use a shared nudge label or multiple nudge labels), I'm not sure how they would fare

+I don't have any examples, code or data since this was done for work. so my apologies for that.

 ## Conclusion

 Confusion based acquisition functions can have a cold start issue when labeling a minority class.
 When doing a simple, binary class classifier it is possible to introduce a pseudo-class to tag "bad adjacent"